UAE Paralympian death: UK Athletics charged with manslaughter over 2017 incident

 UK Athletics and the former head of sport for a Paralympic event have been charged over the death of Emirati athlete Abdullah Hayayei in 2017 when the Paralympic athlete was training in London, British prosecutors said on Wednesday.

-Hayayei, from the UAE, was preparing for the 2017 World Paralympic Athletics Championships at the Newham Leisure Centre when a metal throwing cage fell on him.
+Hayayei, from the UAE, was a thrower in the F34 class.
+He was preparing for the 2017 World Paralympic Athletics Championships at the Newham Leisure Centre when a metal throwing cage fell on him.

 The 36-year-old athlete — who had made his debut in the javelin and shot put at the 2016 Paralympic Games in Rio de Janeiro — was pronounced dead at the scene.